 Visibility into Business Performance

 Do you have insight into the metrics mentioned in the last section?
-Data is one of the most important assets you have as a staffing firm.
-Many partners allow you to capture, analyze, and visualize that data to help you better understand your business and how your teams are performing.
-We surveyed staffing professionals to find out their most valuable performance metrics.
+Data is one of the most important assets you have as a recruitment agency.
+Many partners allow you to capture, analyse, and visualise that data to help you better understand your business and how your teams are performing.
+We surveyed recruitment professionals to find out their most valuable performance metrics.
 Here are two of the top picks:

-57 percent of staffing pros rank fill rate as a top metric.
-It’s hard to argue with the pros on this one—fill rate is essential for understanding your firm’s efficiency.
+57 percent of recruitment pros rank fill rate as a top metric.
+It’s hard to argue with the pros on this one—fill rate is essential for understanding your agency’s efficiency.
 A low fill rate (job orders filled/job orders received) is a warning sign and an invitation to dig deeper into your metrics.
 Is there one weak link in your pipeline?

 Is there one weak link in your pipeline?
 Are your submittals not resulting in hires?
 Do you have trouble finding candidates for a position?
 Is your team shorthanded?
 Answering these questions could help you discover a solution to your fill rate woes.

-Among North American staffing firms, the sweet spot appears to be submitting three to four candidates for every hire made.
+Among North American recruitment agencies, the sweet spot appears to be submitting three to four candidates for every hire made.
 Forty percent fall into that bucket, compared to 24 percent who submit four to five candidates and the highly-effective firms (14 percent) who only submit one to two candidates per hire.